Seaton, Devon: Transport

 Seaton is just off the A3052 road which starts at Exeter to the West and Lyme Regis to the East.

-The Seaton Tramway runs frequent oldstyle tram services to Colyton between February and October, Christmas and New Year.
+The Seaton Tramway runs frequent old style tram services to Colyton between February and October, Christmas and New Year.

-Seaton's nearest railway station is at Axminster (around 7 miles away) on the West of England line linking Exeter to London Waterloo.
+Seaton's nearest railway station is Axminster (around 7 miles away) on the West of England line linking Exeter to London Waterloo.

-Some of the bus services in the town are provided by AVMT Buses who run services to many of the nearby towns and villages including Axminster, Branscombe, Sidmouth, Colyton, Beer & Lyme Regis.
-Stagecoach operates services to Exeter via Sidmouth and via Honiton along with limited services to Taunton which also run via Honiton.
+Some of the bus services in the town are provided by Axe Valley Mini Travel (AVMT) who run services to many of the nearby towns and villages including Axminster, Branscombe, Sidmouth, Colyton, Beer & Lyme Regis.
+Stagecoach South West operates services to Exeter via Sidmouth and via Honiton along with limited services to Taunton which also run via Honiton.
+Hatch Green Coaches also provide services around the town itself.

 Seaton is on route 2 of the National Cycle Network.

 Natural history

 Geology

 The coastal cliffs either side of Seaton have long been of interest to geologists.
 To the East are the characteristically red-coloured cliffs of Triassic age rocks assigned to the Branscombe Mudstone Formation, capped by younger rocks (Cretaceous) of the Upper Greensand Formation and finally by chalk.
 The Seaton Fault, which is visible at Seaton Hole at the western end of the beach, is responsible for the presence of significant chalk cliffs extending to Beer Head.
 In common with much of this coast the cliffs in this area are prone to landslip and collapse, such movement restricting coastal development and presenting a hazard to those walking the coast.